Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 285 1GB will be 452% quicker than the Radeon HD 6570 (OEM) 1GB overall, because of its greater data rate. (explain)
+Memory BandwidthThe GeForce GTX 285 1GB should in theory be a lot faster than the Radeon HD 6570 (OEM) 1GB overall. (explain)

-Texel RateThe GeForce GTX 285 1GB is a lot (approximately 232%) more effective at texture filtering than the Radeon HD 6570 (OEM) 1GB. (explain)
+Texel RateThe GeForce GTX 285 1GB is much (more or less 232%) more effective at anisotropic filtering than the Radeon HD 6570 (OEM) 1GB. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 285 1GB is a better choice, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 285 1GB is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison